jihunhwang/jihunhwang.github.io/_pages/timeline.md

 <li>
 <div><b>January 2020</b></div>
 	<div>My senior thesis submission has been approved!
 My abstract is available <a href="/Downloads/Hwang_Abstract.pdf">here</a>.
-This also means that I am no longer an undergrad.
-I will be spending another 1.5 years around Amherst, working on my M.S. in computer science!</div>
+This also means that I am no longer an undergrad student.
+I will be spending another 1.5 years around Amherst, working on my M.S. in Computer Science!</div>
 </li>
 </ul>
 </font>